P=Principal (Original $ Amount Invested)

 Hi everyone and welcome to MathSux!
-In this post, we are going to go over the continuously compounding interest formula!
-This is a great topic as it relates to finance and real world money situations (sort of).
-We are going to breakdown everything step by step by understanding what the continuously compounding interest rate formula is, identify each component of the formula, and then apply it to an example.
+In this post, we are going to go over the continuously compounding interest formula, A=Pert!
+This is a great topic as it relates to finance and real-world money situations (sort of).
+We are going to break down everything step by step by understanding what the continuously compounding interest rate formula A=Pert is, identifying each component of the formula, and then applying it to an example.
 If you’re looking for more, don’t forget to check out the video and the practice questions at the end of this post.
 Happy calculating! 🙂

 What is Continuous Compounding Interest Formula?